0xDarkStar/CustomApps/musicPlayer/docs/DEVELOPMENT_GUIDE.md

-# Music Player Backend
+# Music Player Development Guide

-This directory contains the backend API for the music player application.
+This guide covers the backend API development, testing, and build process for the music player application.

 ## Quick Start